ashish9921/face_detection_webcam/README.md

    4 os
 also you required a webcam  for live detection

-# here i use just two image in this project if you want to add more
+# here i use just two image in this project if you want to add more the just go image directory and add
 # images just add those in webcam Folder